coder3112/coder3112/README.md

 # Hey there, I'm Naitik

-### I'm a student from Delhi, India who loves to create amazing stuff.
+#### I'm a high schooler from India who lives in Switzerland who loves to create amazing stuff.

 - I’m currently working on building websites and desktop applications
 - I’m currently mastering python and learning rust